jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Kate

 [Kate](http://kate-editor.org/about-kate/ "Kate KDE") is the standard editor for KDE based desktops.
-The KDE equivilant of gedit but more than gedit--Kate can be used as components of larger applications not unlike Emacs.
+The KDE equivalent of gedit but more than gedit--Kate can be used as components of larger applications not unlike Emacs.
 You can install this on any Linux based distro but it requires that KDE components be installed too.
-If you are using Fedora or Ubuntu this makes the download and install much larger and may add files you don't neccisarily want to your system.
+If you are using Fedora or Ubuntu this makes the download and install much larger and may add files you don't necessarily want to your system.
 If you desire to use Kate you may want to look at installing Kubuntu-desktop or finding a KDE based Fedora spin.

 ## Creating Shell Scripts

   Let's open up a terminal and create a shell script.
 To do this type: ```vi list-ip.sh``` and from here you will see the screenshot we saw earlier--blank.
 The first thing we need to type is a shell directive.
-Allthough we are using the *bash* shell you can create scripts that can be run in other shells.
+Although we are using the *bash* shell you can create scripts that can be run in other shells.
 The first line of a shell script overrides the default shell and runs the script with the shell you determine.

   The first line of any shell script should (but is not required) to include:  ```#!/bin/bash``` to make sure that our script is executed with the bash shell.
-Normall the ```#``` means a comment, but with the ```!``` after it followed by a path, the comment function is overruled.   ```#!``` can also be pronounced *crunch* *bang*.
+Normally the ```#``` means a comment, but with the ```!``` after it followed by a path, the comment function is overruled.   ```#!``` can also be pronounced *crunch* *bang*.

   Not all systems store the bash binary in ```/bin/bash```.
 You will need to check before you hard code that value.
 You can use the ```which``` command that will show you the paths to the binaries.